brunobord/cmdbot/docs/your_bot.rst

 And what happens if we mix them?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There comes the beauty of decorators.
-You can mix them...
+You can mix them:

 .. code-block:: python